Website Manager

 Our board meetings are on the second Sunday of every month.
 We meet once a month for about 2 or 3 hours.
 The venue is either the Pressbox by Blondy, in Halleck Park or The Papillion Landing Fieldhouse, top floor meeting room.

-Sunday, January 14th 5:00pm @ The Landing Fieldhouse
+Sunday, January 14th 6:00pm @ The Pressbox

 Have a question or concern about our program?
 All baseball board members and coaches are unpaid volunteers.
 Our volunteer Board Members are here to assist you with any program needs you may have.
 As they are all volunteers, the easiest and quickest way to get the answers you need is to email the appropriate Committee Member.